simphotonics/sample_statistics/README.md

 The method [`histogram`][histogram] provided by the class [`Stats`][Stats] returns an object of type `List<List<num>>` (each list entry is a numerical list).
-The first entry contains the left margins of the histogram intervals or bins.
+The first entry contains the central value of the histogram intervals or bins.
 The second entry contains a count of how many sample values fall into each interval.
 By default, the count is normalized such that the total area under the histogram is equal to 1.0.